e200/Quos/README.md

 # Quos

-Media Player App built with Flutter.
+A media player app built with Flutter.